 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.

 Colorado is one of the most scenic states in America.
-From the snow-capped Rockies in the heart of the state to the deserts on the western side to the tallest dunes in North America, Colorado boasts some of the most diverse landscapes you’ve ever seen.
-It takes months to discover Colorado, but you can do it in a shorter time if you plan your Colorado Road trip right!
+From the snow-capped Rockies in the heart of the state to the deserts on the western side to the tallest dunes in North America, Colorado boasts some of the most diverse landscapes on the continent.

 I’ve done many road trips in Colorado.
-And let me tell you: it can be hard to narrow down the list of places to visit.
-That’s why I put together this article to help you plan your Colorado road trip.
+And let me tell you: it’s very hard to narrow down the list of places to visit.
+That’s why I created this article to help you plan your Colorado road trip.

 Where to start your Colorado Road trip?